yuya-oc/docs/source/administration/upgrade.md

       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.
 8. Test the system is working by going to the URL of an existing team.
       You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

+##### Special note to upgrade Enterprise Edition to 3.2.x

+Upgrading to `v3.2.x` follows the procedure to [upgrade to `v3.1.x` and above](http://docs.mattermost.com/administration/upgrade.html#upgrade-enterprise-edition-to-3-1-x-and-later), but there is a breaking change where under `LdapSettings` in `config.json` `"FirstNameAttribute"`, `"LastNameAttribute"`, `"BindUsername"`, and `"BindPassword"` are now required fields.
+Anonymous bind is not currently supported.
+Other config changes can be reviewed in the [compatibility section of the changelog](http://docs.mattermost.com/administration/changelog.html?highlight=upgrade%20guide#config-json).

 #### Upgrade to Enterprise Edition 3.0.x